Dyokiin/Projet_Algo_IMAC1/README.md

 # Projet_Algo_IMAC1

-Reversi game in manguage C with SDL
+Reversi game in language C with SDL